FINANCES AND BUDGET PLANNING

 - Immunizations and health check up and medications

 Biggest expenses on the road are fuel, visas, park entry fees, shipping and/or ferry.

-Your daily costs once on the road are not that bad estimate $10-$30 per day excluding gas but everything else, camping, visas, ferries, park entrance etc.
+Your daily costs once on the road are not that bad.
+We estimate it cost approximately $10-$30 per day, excluding gas but including everything else: camping, visas, ferries, park entrance etc.

-Fuel costs vary and we paid 20c/l in Egypt and $2.30 in Zamibia.
-Fuel costs also vary depending on the vehicle it is best to estimate your distances then calculate the costs per km/L Use the cost of fuel in Canada per litre as your guide it will give you some ball park number to start with when budgeting.
+Fuel costs vary.
+We paid 20c/l in Egypt and $2.30 in Zambia.
+Fuel costs also vary depending on the vehicle.
+It is best to estimate your distances then calculate the costs per km/L. Use the cost of fuel in Canada per litre as your guide and this will give you some ballpark number to start with when budgeting.

-Some do it on a very tight budget and others spend millions!
+Some have great overland experiences on a very tight budget and others spend millions!

-- Others such as sponsorship, selling articles, photographs to magazines are possible but not many overlanders manage to fully finance their trips with way.
-Most of those who do actual generate enough income are “professional” and not your average overlanders.
+- Others such as sponsorship, or selling articles and photographs to magazines are possible but not many overlanders manage to fully finance their trips this way.
+Most of those who do actual generate enough income are professional travellers and not your average overlanders.

 ATMs are easily found in the Americas and the situation in Africa is improving.

 We used them for most money changing while travelling in Africa.
-We found them competitive and never had problems with being cheated although we choose our changers and fired some we suspected.
+We found them competitive and never had problems with being cheated, although we choose our changers carefully and did end up firing some we suspected.

 Most unofficial money changers can be found at border crossings or in local markets.